 We understand the advantage of the independent market makers over the big investment banks.— Michael Bumkeun Cho, portfolio manager at Samsung Asset Management

-UBS got rid of its fixed income trading division in 2012, with Credit Suisse following and scaling back its interest rates trading division soon after.
+UBS closed its fixed income trading division in 2012 — a division UBS would ultimately reopen several years later — with Credit Suisse following and scaling back its interest rates trading division soon after.
 At the same time, many of the investment banking world’s best proprietary traders, among them partners, “40 under 40” commodities traders, and hundred-million-dollar rainmakers, left their investment banking jobs to join hedge funds or start their own:

 In 2013, Morgan Stanley itself admitted in an analysis of the investment banking sector that demand for equities trading was falling with the emergence of electronic trading and from lower cost options.

 Today, the big investment banks operate more like “utilities,” as former Pimco portfolio manager Harley Bassman termed them.